Arts at the Abbey

 To be on the mailing list or for more information about The Arts at the Abbey program, please call 704-461-6012 .

 Persons wishing to make a contribution to this series can send in a check made payable to “Belmont Abbey College: Arts at the Abbey” and mail it to Karen Hite Jacob, Artists Series Coordinator, BAC, 100 Belmont-Mt.
 Holly Rd, Belmont NC 28012 .

 The Abbey Chorus: The Abbey Chorus is the campus choral ensemble made of up students, faculty and other interested persons.
 The ensemble primarily performs sacred works of the past 500 years but also does a variety of secular music from folksongs to musicals.
 The chorus is under the direction of Abbey organist Karen Hite Jacob.

-Abbey Wind Ensemble: The wind ensemble is a campus instrumental group made up of students, faculty or other interested persons.
+Abbey Wind Ensemble: The ensemble is a campus group of diverse band and orchestra instruments made up of students, faculty or other interested persons.
 Under the direction of Samuel P. Stowe, III, they perform two concerts during the academic year and provide music for other campus events.